brmontgomery/Learning-OpenGL/README.md

 # OpenGL Project
-In this project, I followed the LearnOpenGL tutorials to learn OpenGL.
+In this project, I followed the LearnOpenGL tutorials to learn OpenGL and go beyond them.
 Link: https://learnopengl.com